Aji Amarillo vs Aji Cristal: Hot Yellow vs Mild Green

 Aji Cristal, a variety rooted in South American pepper-growing regions, goes a different direction entirely.
 The flavor profile is tangy and bright - closer to citrus peel than dried fruit, with a clean acidity that cuts through fat.
 Fresh Aji Cristal has an almost effervescent quality, which is why it works particularly well in ceviches, fresh salsas, and vinegar-based preparations where that acidity is an asset rather than a distraction.

 Aroma differences are equally noticeable.
 Aji Amarillo smells tropical and slightly musky when sliced; Aji Cristal has a sharper, more herbaceous scent.
-In blind tastings, people often guess them as unrelated peppers despite the identical heat numbers.
+Side by side, they can seem like unrelated peppers despite the identical heat numbers.

 Both share the fruity backbone typical of C. baccatum varieties - a characteristic that separates this species from the earthier C. annuum or the intensely floral C. chinense.
 But within that shared framework, Amarillo reads as warm and complex while Cristal reads as cool and electric.
 Neither is a substitute for the other when flavor is the priority.